Twitter

 Infrastructure

-The island has a well-developed infrastructure, with plenty of roads and highways, and easy access to public transportation.
+The island has well-developed infrastructure, with plenty of roads and highways, and easy access to public transportation.

 Lots of leisure activities